Deterministic algorithms for the Lovasz Local Lemma: simpler, more general, and more parallel

 \subsection{Our contribution and overview}

 We present new deterministic algorithms for the LLL.
-There are three main contributions: (1) more general and simpler convergence criteria; (2) a parallel algorithm allowing more flexibility in the bad-events; (3) derandomization of a probabilistic method known as the \emph{MT-distribution}.
+There are three main contributions: (1) simpler and more general convergence criteria; (2) a parallel algorithm allowing more flexibility in the bad-events; (3) derandomization of a probabilistic method known as the \emph{MT-distribution}.
 Let us summarize how these improve over previous algorithms.

 \textbf{Simpler criteria.} Previous MT derandomization algorithms have mostly focused on criteria analogous to the symmetric LLL, for example, the criterion $e \pmax d^{1+\eps} \leq 1$.
-In this case, there are only a few easy-to-calculate parameters to ensure that the algorithm runs in polynomial time.
-Some algorithms also cover the asymmetric LLL, but in this case, there are many more parameters that need to be checked.
-For example, the algorithm of \cite{mt2} requires, among other conditions, that the function $x: \mathcal B \rightarrow (0,1)$ witnessing the asymmetric LLL should have all its entries bounded (both from above and below) by polynomials.
-These criteria are complex to verify, especially for non-specialists.
+Some algorithms also cover the asymmetric LLL, but in this case, there are many parameters that need to be checked.
+These parameters are related to technical conditions for the LLL without clear probabilistic interpretations.
+For example, the algorithm of \cite{mt2} requires, among other conditions, that the function $x: \mathcal B \rightarrow (0,1)$ witnessing the asymmetric LLL is bounded (both from above and below) by polynomials.
+While such conditions are usually satisfied in applications, they can be daunting for non-specialists.

-Our new algorithm modifies the algorithm of \cite{mt2} by tracking convergence in terms of a bound known as \emph{Shearer's criterion} for the LLL \cite{shearer}.
-As shown by Kolipaka \& Szegedy \cite{kolipaka}, this is intimately connected to the behavior of the MT algorithm.
+Our new algorithm modifies the algorithm of \cite{mt2} by tracking convergence in terms of a bound known as \emph{Shearer's criterion} \cite{shearer}.
 To summarize briefly, we first enumerate a relatively small collection of low-probability events which might cause the MT algorithm to fail to converge.
-These are based on ``stable-set sequences'', which are more powerful than ``witness trees'' as considered in \cite{mt2}.
+These are based on ``witness dags'', which are a slight variant of the ``witness trees'' considered in \cite{mt2}.
 We then use conditional expectations to find a resampling table which causes all such events to be false.
-At this point, the MT algorithm can be directly simulated using this fixed resampling table.
-(A formal description requires many preliminary definitions.)
+At this point, the MT algorithm can be simulated directly.